mrzachnugent/project-m5-twitter-clone/README.md

 ![Posting a new tweet](./assets/screenshots/post-tweet.gif)

-It should show up in the feed below after posting.
+It shows up in the feed below after posting.